 - IRS outreach to Americans abroad about tax compliance has been woefully inadequate over time.
 As a result many Americans abroad including officials in U.S. embassies and consulates are ignorant, misinformed or confused about U.S. tax filing and reporting rules and obligations.

 Americans abroad do not have easily accessible advice and support from the IRS in order to file returns accurately and in a timely manner.
-Given the Administration's planned \$239M budget cut to Treasury it is difficult to believe that expanded funding to and support from the IRS is forthcoming. - Globalization and the integration of economies will continue to increase the number of Americans living abroad and enduring the burden of double taxation and complex and costly tax filing and reporting.
+Given the Administration's planned \$239m budget cut to Treasury it is difficult to believe that expanded funding to and support from the IRS is forthcoming. - Globalization and the integration of economies will continue to increase the number of Americans living abroad and enduring the burden of double taxation and complex and costly tax filing and reporting.
 Inadvertent IRS neglect and tax code mistreatment will continue to haunt Americans families and business owners abroad, not to mention the impaired access to financial products brought on by foreign account and financial asset reporting. - Companies that hire Americans to fill jobs in other countries normally provide extra compensation to their American employees for the purpose of meeting their U.S. tax obligation.
-This is known as "tax equalization" and it makes Americans more expensive to hire than those of other nationalities and thus less competitive. - Americans abroad are ambassadors of American culture and values and promoters of U.S. interests and business enterprise.
+This is known as "tax equalisation" and it makes Americans more expensive to hire than those of other nationalities and thus less competitive. - Americans abroad are ambassadors of American culture and values and promoters of U.S. interests and business enterprise.
 This is a meritorious service to the nation and not one that should be rewarded with discriminatory tax treatment nor with onerous tax and financial account reporting requirements which convey the suspicion that Americans abroad are tax dodgers and money launderers. - Citizenship Based Taxation creates serious tax enforcement difficulties for the IRS.
 Mandatory taxpayer-provided reports on foreign bank and other financial accounts can be used by the IRS to enforce taxation of foreign-sourced income (as well as to address other financial crimes such as money laundering).
 These reports carry heavy penalties for compliance failures.
 The burden of tax filing under Citizenship-Based Taxation is, therefore, compounded by the financial account reporting that supports its enforcement.

-Americans living outside the U.S. need Congress to understand that filing from abroad is costly, frightening, unjust and in need of urgent reform.
+Americans living outside the U.S. need Congress to understand that filing abroad is costly, frightening, unjust and in need of urgent reform.

 Democrats Abroad has published research undertaken in September 2017 with data and testimonies that demonstrate the hardship Citizenship Based Taxation causes for Americans abroad.
 Please see our report, "Can We Please Stop Paying Twice? - Reforming the U.S. Tax Code for Americans Abroad" at www.democratsabroad.org/taxation.
-It underscores the importance to these ordinary American families and small business owners living outside the U.S. of the inclusion in the 2017 tax reform package of a switch from citizenship based taxation to residency based taxation.
-Congress has already promised a similar concept for U.S. corporations abroad for the purpose of economic growth and easing a tax burden; the same should be done for individual Americans working and residing abroad.
+It underscores the importance to these ordinary American families and small business owners living outside the U.S. of a switch to Residency Based Taxation.